 Online tools like TTS Saver can help with blob saving.
 You can start saving the digital signature of your current iOS firmware now for possible future use.
 For how to save and restore SHSH2 blob files, see the steps below.
 You'll find this useful when restoring iOS.

 Step 1: Connect your iPhone to your Mac or Windows computer using a data transfer cable.

 Step 2: Open iTunes on your PC and navigate to the iPhone device information page by clicking the mobile icon at the top screen.
 Keep clicking on Serial Number until ECID appears.
 Copy the value next to it.

 How to Save SHSH2 Blob File Using TSS Saver

 With your blob files ready, you're only halfway through completing how to downgrade to unsigned iOS.
-That said, follow the instructions in the next section to discover how to use FutureRestore to complete unsigned iOS restore.
+That said, follow the instructions in the next section to discover how to use the unsigned ipsw restore tool-- FutureRestore to complete unsigned iOS restore.

-To downgrade to unsigned IPSW file using FutureRestore, follow the steps below:
+To restore unsigned IPSW file using FutureRestore, follow the steps below:

 With all these requirements set, continue with the instructions below.